 Furthermore, a pocket watch was found in 1993, bearing engravings reading “J. Maybrick,” “I am Jack,” and containing the initials of the five victims.
 Tests on the watch were not fully conclusive but suggested that it was not a modern forgery.

-With details so hazy, it remains unclear exactly how Maybrick died, and whether or not Maybrick himself committed five of the most infamous murder in modern history.
-For some, the Ripper case is closed, but we may never know for certain if James Maybrick was actually one of history’s most infamous killers.
+For some, the Ripper case is closed.
+But with details so hazy, we may never know for certain if James Maybrick was actually one of history’s most infamous killers.

 After this look at James Maybrick, read up on some of the other suspects believed to be Jack the Ripper.
 Then, discover the forgotten stories behind Jack the Ripper’s victims.